-The RED button starts your session and also inserts a lap when pressed.
+The RED button starts your session and inserts a lap when pressed.
 If pressed and held then Polar’s Zone Lock functionality comes into play.
 I’ve not really seen this on other products.

 In Polar Flow you can choose which of HR, speed or POWER you want to lock a zone on.
 So if you’ve chosen power then when you press and hold the RED button yoru current power zones becomes the active ZONE LOCKed power zone.
 You are alerted whenever you leave that Zone.

 This is a nice feature and easier to use than a pre-configured alert.
-It’s much easier to turn off when the beeps get annoying!!
+It’s easier to turn off when the beeps get annoying!!

 It would have been nice to be able to do a ZONE LOCK based on cadence.